(That's me, next to the one with the floppy ears).

 In first grade, the school picture photographer refused to believe that Jenny was my full, given name.
 He said it was definitely Jennifer.
 I argued with him to the point of tears, insisting, "It's just plain Jenny!"

 Just Plain Jenny.
 As I grew up, I adopted it as a cheeky moniker.
 It was cute and kind of clever because I always figured that if I became a Nobel prize winner or at least a big celebrity or something it would seem charmingly self-deprecating, like Julia Roberts' laugh; and if I never made anything of myself, well, it would hardly be my fault, after all, I'm Just Plain Jenny.

 So when I decided to start this blog the obvious name for it was Just Plain Jenny.
 But wouldn't you know?
 There were already two other blogs registered by that name.
 Sigh.

 Even today, fully half my dearest girlfriends share some version of my name.
 There's Jenny M, Jenny W, Jen G, Jenn T, Jenn C, Jen W, Jennifer B, Jena N, and that major outlier, Gen C.

-In reality, the Jennys come from every walk of life and embody as many incarnations of adult womanhood as there are Jennys.
-Being Jenny serves here, in this blog, as a backdrop for exploring issues of identity, fate, personality, femininity, aspiration, destiny... and other important things like fitness, and what in heaven's name to wear--because I'm happy to admit it matters to me.
+The Jennys come from every walk of life and embody as many incarnations of adult womanhood as there are Jennys.
+Being Jenny serves here, in this blog, as a backdrop for exploring issues of identity, fate, personality, femininity, aspiration, destiny... and other important things like fitness, and what in heaven's name to wear--because I'm happy to admit, I think a lot a about that.